thruthesky/easystate/README.md

 ```
 That's it.
 This is how I recommend to use `EasyState`.

-## Common State Management Pattern
+## Common Pattern of State Management

 * A lot of state management packages have a common pattern on their usage.
-That is;
+Which is;
   * First, create a model
   * Second, register the model (and put it into container).
-  * Third, render the model value with some custom widget like `Consumer` in `Provider` or `GetBuilder` in `GetX`.
+  * Third, render the model value with custom widget like `Consumer` in `Provider` or `GetBuilder` in `GetX`.
   * Forth, get instance and do something(or update the UI). `Provider.of()` and `Get.find()` are one of those.

 > Why?
 Because it is more easy with this pattern.